ItsNesh/os_assignment_3/README.md

 \<seed\>: is a number used to randomly generate the sorting array numbers.

-Alternatively, if you are on a Linux system (including WSL) you may run the bash script to run the preconfigured test cases outlined in this README: `./test.sh`
+Alternatively, if you are on a Linux system (including WSL) you may run the bash script `./test.sh` to run the preconfigured test cases outlined in this README.
 Note: You may need to make this file executable first: `chmod u+x test.sh`

 This program will take the starting array of numbers and create a new thread to handle each